 These are our best muffin recipes and our ULTIMATE GUIDE to baking perfect muffins!
-In this post, we’ll cover how to prevent dense muffins, muffin pan conversion, creating perfect muffin tops, and more!
+In this post, we’ll teach you how to make muffins, how to prevent dense muffins, muffin pan conversion, creating perfect muffin tops, and more!

 Baking muffins may very well be the perfect rainy day activity.
 It’s relaxing and comforting, and as muffins bake in the oven, your kitchen will smell amazing!
 And seriously, who doesn’t love a warm muffin, fresh from the oven?